ldtek/Jarvis-AI/README.md

 # Jarvis-AI
-it is an AI that i have built
+it is an AI that i have built This is my property so no one is allowed to steal any code